Long-term memory: Encoding of information

-Long-term memory encodes information semantically for storage, as researched by Baddeley.
-In vision, the information needs to enter working memory before it can be stored into long-term memory.
-This is evidenced by the fact that the speed with which information is stored into long-term memory is determined by the amount of information that can be fit, at each step, into visual working memory.
+LTM encodes information semantically for storage, as researched by Baddeley.
+In vision, the information needs to enter working memory before it can be stored into LTM.
+This is evidenced by the fact that the speed with which information is stored into LTM is determined by the amount of information that can be fit, at each step, into visual working memory.
 In other words, the larger the capacity of working memory for certain stimuli, the faster will these materials be learned.

-Synaptic consolidation is the process by which items are transferred from short-term to long-term memory.
+Synaptic consolidation is the process by which items are transferred from short- to long-term memory.
 Within the first minutes or hours after acquisition, the engram (memory trace) is encoded within synapses, becoming resistant (though not immune) to interference from outside sources.

-As long-term memory is subject to fading in the natural forgetting process, maintenance rehearsal (several recalls/retrievals of memory) may be needed to preserve long-term memories.
+As LTM is subject to fading in the natural forgetting process, maintenance rehearsal (several recalls/retrievals of memory) may be needed to preserve long-term memories.
 Individual retrievals can take place in increasing intervals in accordance with the principle of spaced repetition.
 This can happen quite naturally through reflection or deliberate recall (also known as recapitulation), often dependent on the perceived importance of the material.
 Using testing methods as a form of recall can lead to the testing effect, which aids long-term memory through information retrieval and feedback.

-In long term memory, brain cells fire in specific patterns.
+In LTM, brain cells fire in specific patterns.
 When someone experiences something in the world, the brain responds by creating a pattern of specific nerves firing in a specific way to represent the experience.
 This is called distributed representation.
 Distributed representation can be explained through a scientific calculator.
 At the top of the calculator is an opening in which the numbers typed in show up.
 This small slot is compiled by many blocks that light up to show a specific number.
 In that sense, certain blocks light up when prompted to show the number 4, but other blocks light up to show the number 5.
 There may be overlap in the blocks used, but ultimately, these blocks are able to generate different patterns for each specific situation.
 The encoding of specific episodic memories can be explained through distributed representation.
 When you try to remember an experience, perhaps your friend's birthday party a year ago, your brain is activating a certain pattern of neurons.
-If you try to remember your mother's birthday party, another pattern of neurons are fired but there may be overlap because they are both birthday parties.
+If you try to remember your mother's birthday party, another pattern of neurons is fired but there may be overlap because they are both birthday parties.
 This kind of remembering is the idea of retrieval because it involves recalling the specific distributed representation created during the encoding of the experience.